-- A. Only individual property owners may apply for an urban lot split.
-"Individual property owner" means a natural person holding fee title individually or jointly in the person's own name or a beneficiary of a trust that holds fee title.
-"Individual property owner" does not include any corporation or corporate person of any kind (partnership, LP, LLC, C corp, S corp, etc.) except for a community land trust (as defined by Rev. & Tax Code § 402.1(a)(11)(C)(ii)) or a qualified nonprofit corporation (as defined by § 214.15). - B. An application for an urban lot split must be submitted on the City's approved form.
+- A. Only individual property owners may apply for an urban lot split. - B. An application for an urban lot split must be submitted on the City's approved form.
 Only a complete application will be considered.
 The City will inform the applicant in writing of any incompleteness within thirty (30) days after the application is submitted. - C. The City may establish a fee to recover its costs for adopting, implementing, and enforcing this section of the code, in accordance with applicable law.
 The City council may establish and change the fee by resolution.
 The fee must be paid with the application.